snickerton/Guestbook/README.md

 # Guestbook
-Can I have your signature?
+Make a pull request to add your name!!!